jameshyojaelee/Cas13_MASH/README.md

 # Cas13 MASH Project Documentation

-This repository contains scripts and data for analyzing bulk RNA-seq, single-cell RNA-seq, and GWAS data related to liver diseases and Cas13 experiments.
+This repository contains scripts and data for analyzing bulk RNA-seq, single-cell RNA-seq, and GWAS data related to liver diseases.

 ## Project Structure